<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Conclusion

 Today we've explored the main benefits of Robotic Automation and explained why so many RPA projects still fail.
-We looked at the importance of APIs and API-led integration's key role in digital transformation success.
+We looked at the importance of APIs, and the key role API-led integration plays in digital transformation success.
 We also listed the technology's challenges that organisations often forget or neglect.
 And finally, we examined the new trend toward consolidating API integration and Robotic Automation, previously applied in total isolation.

 Though the big question remains - 'which technology should we choose?'.
-With so much contradictory information, it is difficult to identify the right solution.
+With so much contradictory information available, it is not easy to identify the right solution.
 Is there a clear winner?
 No, as it very much depends on numerous factors - the organisation's IT landscape and incumbent ecosystems, available budgets, resources, skills and much more.